Proper polyhedral divisors and torus actions over arbitrary fields: Split torus actions: affine normal varieties and pp-divisors

-Let $k$ be a field and $\sep{k}$ be a separable closure.
-When $k=\sep{k}$ and $\mathrm{char}(k)=0$, Altmann and Hausen proved that any affine normal variety endowed with an effective action of an algebraic torus over $k$ arises from a pp-divisor over a normal semiprojective variety over $k$ (cf. \cref{theoremmainaltmannhausen}).
+When $k=\sep{k}$ and $\mathrm{char}(k)=0$, Altmann and Hausen proved that any affine normal variety endowed with an effective action of an algebraic torus over $k$ arises from a pp-divisor over a normal semi-projective variety over $k$ (cf. \cref{theoremmainaltmannhausen}).
 In the first part of this section we generalize such a result by proving the following.